Clicky

 This course is an introduction to the principles of management examining their application in public and private, profit and non-profit organizations.
 Students will explore the areas of employee motivation, group behavior, leadership, strategic planning, organizational design, and career opportunities.
 Fundamental concepts of management, effective communication competency, ethical dilemmas faced by managers and corporate social responsibility will be explored.

-EQU105 – Exploring the Equine Industry
+EQU105 – Introduction to Equine Studies

 Horses are at the center of a powerful agricultural industry, with direct, indirect and induced spending totaling over $100 billion dollars each year.
 This course looks closely at this industry and explores the equestrian culture that surrounds it.
 Students examine the roles of horses and other equines in our society, the duty of care placed on owners and caretakers, and the impact of the industry on land stewardship.
 Current events, various values systems, animal rights and welfare, and the history and future of the industry are all considered.